 This recipe, also known as Gardener’s Windfall Chutney, is ideal for the novice chutney maker.
 Having prepared the apples and onion, you simply throw everything into one big pot and let it simmer away.
 It’s perfect for those times when you come in from the garden and suddenly have the urge to create something using the produce you’ve harvested.
 Feel free to halve the quantities if preferred.
-Just be sure that your first taste of it is with some fresh white bread and really strong Cheddar.
-The combination is wonderful!
-It’s also quite lovely with Sausage Puffs.–Ghillie James
+Just be sure that your first taste of it is with some fresh white bread and really strong Cheddar.–Ghillie James

 LC Woah, What a Windfall!
 Note